-A: Admission is $5.00 for adults, $3.00 for students, seniors and active duty military (except during Blue Star Museums).
+A: Admission is $7.00 for adults, $5.00 for students, seniors and active duty military (except during Blue Star Museums).
 Kids 5 and under are free.
 Donations are gladly accepted.
 Groups of 10 or more receive a $2.00 per person discount if the visit is arranged at least two weeks in advance.

 Q: Where do I park?

-A: The museum has limited free on-site.
+A: The museum has limited free on-site parking.
 Additional parking, which we share with Northrop Grumman, is available at the end of the building.

 Q: Are strollers allowed in the museum?
 Does the Museum rent strollers?

 A: Yes, strollers are allowed.
 The Museum does not currently rent strollers to the public.

 A: Smoking is not permitted inside the Museum or the grounds except the front parking area.

 A: Personal use photography and filming is allowed in the museum.
 Flashes and artificial lighting are prohibited.
 Tripods are prohibited.
 Please be considerate of other visitors when taking photos.

 All student projects and professional photography or filming require advance approval and may be subject to staff supervision.
 Please submit a description of your project and your requested date to firstname.lastname@example.org at least two weeks in advance.